Successors of Standard Oil: ExxonMobil (Standard Oil of New Jersey and New York, and Vacuum Oil)

 ExxonMobil is mostly composed of the Standard Oil Company of New Jersey (Jersey Standard) and the Standard Oil Company of New York (Socony).
 The two companies partnered on a semi-frequent basis during their infancy before pursuing mergers and acquisitions, with Jersey Standard buying Texas-based Humble Oil and Socony merging with Standard descendant Vacuum Oil to form Socony-Vacuum.
 The two companies collaborated in certain cases, such as a joint ownership of Standard Vacuum Oil Company.

-In retail, Jersey Standard use three brand names to market its products to American motorists: Esso, Enco, and Humble (after its acquisition).
+In retail, Jersey Standard used three brand names to market its products to American motorists: Esso, Enco, and Humble (after its acquisition).
 Jersey Standard preferred to sell as Esso in all states, though due to the formation of Esso being from a phonetic transliteration of the initials of Standard Oil (S.O.), courts prevented Jersey Standard from selling as Esso everywhere.
 To solve this, Jersey Standard announced it would rebrand all of its stations as Exxon in 1973, and changed its corporate name to that of Exxon Corporation simultaneously.
 Meanwhile, Socony-Vacuum gradually began to use Mobiloil and Mobilgas as trade names for its retail products, and the company eventually changed its name to Mobil Corporation in 1955.

 In the late 1990s, the two companies began merger talks and the deal was closed with American regulatory approval (albeit with a nearly 2,500 retail station divesture) in November 1999.
 ExxonMobil today is the largest majority investor-owned oil and gas corporation in the world by market capitalization and revenue, ranking twelfth on the Fortune Global 500 in 2022, and 11th by market capitalization as of September 29, 2022.